-PhD Student, Social Anthropology at Yeditepe University (Istanbul)
+PhD Student, Social Anthropology at University of Bern (Switzerland)

 Environmental leadership goal: I aim to advocate for local livelihood rights and their conservation through ethical and anthropologically inspired film-making.

-During my write up stage, I worked at the Ladakh Society for Traditional Medicines, an NGO in Ladakh (India), working towards the revitalization of Sowa Rigpa (Tibetan Medicine).
-I worked together with the project coordinator on financial and administrative issues for five months, in which later on I found myself filming the journey of an inspiring Tibetan doctor Amchi Karma Chodon, whom I was fortunate enough to travel with.
-The journey ended up as a documentary film Amchi (2013), now being screened at various film festivals.
-The film recently got its first award, the “Award of Excellence” from the Jakarta International Film Festival –Environment-Health-Culture (2014).
-The film advocates for the transmission of traditional knowledge to next generations for a more sustainable public healthcare model in rural areas of Ladakh and also highlights the importance of medicinal plant conservation in the Himalayas, which are under great danger due to overgrazing, climate change and unscientific exploitation.
+During my write up stage, I joined the Ladakh Society for Traditional Medicines, an NGO in Ladakh (India), towards the revitalization of Sowa Rigpa (Tibetan Medicine).
+I worked with the project coordinator on financial and administrative issues for five months, and later found myself filming the journey of an inspiring Tibetan doctor, Amchi Karma Chodon, whom I was fortunate enough to travel with.
+The result was the documentary film Amchi (2013), which has been screened at various film festivals.
+Among the many awards it won, the most inspiring filmmaker of the year award was given by the Jakarta International Film Festival (2014).
+This film advocates for the transmission of traditional knowledge to next generations for a more sustainable public healthcare model in rural areas of Ladakh and also highlights the importance of medicinal plant conservation in the Himalayas, which are under great danger due to overgrazing, climate change and unscientific exploitation.